aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/vba-project/add-a-library-reference-to-vba-project-in-workbook/_index.md

 ## **Add a library reference to VBA project in Microsoft Excel**

-In Microsoft Excel, you can add a library reference to the VBA project by clicking the **Tools > References...** manually.
+In Microsoft Excel, you can add a library reference to the VBA project by clicking **Tools > References...** manually.

 ## **Add a library reference to the VBA project in a workbook using Aspose.Cells**

-The following sample code adds or registers two library references to the VBA project of the workbook using [**VbaProject.References.AddRegisteredReference()**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaprojectreferencecollection/methods/addregisteredreference) method.
+The following sample code adds or registers two library references to the workbook’s VBA project using the [**VbaProject.References.AddRegisteredReference()**](https://reference.aspose.com/cells/net/aspose.cells.vba/vbaprojectreferencecollection/methods/addregisteredreference) method.

 {{< gist "aspose-cells-gists" "88c9872508ec3150c552eb5155edf06e" "Examples-CSharp-Articles-ManagingVBAModules-AddLibraryReferenceToVbaProject-1.cs" >}}
 {{< app/cells/assistant language="csharp" >}}